Connecting European Neuroscience

 FENS actively supports graduate education and postgraduate training in neuroscience in Europe through a variety of initiatives.
 A new training framework launched in 2014 proposes appealing activities for students, post-docs and early career neuroscientists.
 Looking ahead and supporting the next generation is a key priority for FENS.

-Federating numerous pan-European mono-disciplinary societies and all national neuroscience societies from across more than 30 European countries, FENS represents European neuroscience from basic to clinical research.
+Federating numerous pan-European single discipline societies and all national neuroscience societies from across more than 30 European countries, FENS represents European neuroscience from basic to clinical research.

 The FENS job market is an open resource for the entire neuroscience community.
 Individuals, partners and relevant organisations may upload information on open positions and vacancies.
-The Job market provides an easy searchable overview of jobs and training, including for PhD students, post-docs, and senior staff positions and professorships.
+It provides an easy searchable overview of jobs and training, including for PhD students, post-docs, and senior staff positions and professorships.

 Societies & Partner News

 Nine projects have been selected as part of the call for 2020 history online projects